simonmichael/hledger/doc/SPEC-lots.md

 `journalAddGainOrUGainPosting` emits an error pointing to the offending posting and suggesting how to resolve it.

+## Acquire basis check

+`journalCheckAcquireBasis` enforces that every acquire posting has per-unit cost basis equal to per-unit transacted cost.
+If `{B}` and `@T` are both written on an acquire posting and `B ≠ T`, the check raises an error citing the offending posting.
+This prevents typos in cost basis causing wrong gain to be calculated later.

+Real-world cases where basis legitimately differs from price paid (gifts with carryover basis, NSO exercises, RSU vesting, wash-sale adjustments, etc.) are best expressed by adding a separate income/equity/asset posting that funds the difference.

+Other PTA apps (hledger 1, Ledger, Beancount, rustledger, acc) accept entries where `B ≠ T`, so this check is off by default to avoid interoperability pain.
+It runs only when the user types `hledger check basis` (not in default or `--strict` mode).
+See [DECISIONS.md](DECISIONS.md) for the rationale.

 ## Balance assertions

 A balance assertion on a dispose or transfer posting (eg `= 0 AAPL`) runs before `--lots` processing